 Teaching Strategies

-Talk for Writing and Alan Peat’s Sentence Types: These strategies ensure a consistent approach to teaching writing skills across the school.
+Talk for Writing: strategies are used to support children to be able to articulate what they want to write before they put pen to paper.
 Children become familiar with key concepts and vocabulary, fostering a love for language and a keenness to explore different writing styles.

 Phonics Program: Our rigorous daily Jolly Phonics program supports children in learning to read and write simultaneously, with quality resources and parent support enhancing the learning experience.

-Integrated Learning: Handwriting, spelling, and SPaG (Spelling, Punctuation, and Grammar) are taught through planned sessions and seamlessly integrated into the broader English curriculum.
+Integrated Learning: Handwriting, spelling, and SPaG (Spelling, Punctuation, and Grammar) are taught through planned sessions, integrated into the broader English curriculum.
 This ensures that children develop all aspects of their writing skills in a cohesive manner.

 Assessment and Support

-Additional Support: Tailored interventions are provided for children needing extra help.
-High-quality resources are available to assist parents in supporting their children's learning at home.
+Additional Support: Tailored support is provided for children needing extra help.
+We work closely with parents and provide high-quality resources to assist with supporting their children's learning at home.

 Program Overview